Alastair Humphreys is a record-breaking and award-winning adventurer.

-Alastair is a very popular speaker who shares his experiences through a presentation crammed with adventure and stories relevant to everyone – male, female, young or old.
+Alastair Humphreys is a very popular motivational speaker who shares his experiences through a presentation crammed with adventure and stories relevant to anyone.

 His expeditions provide a spectacular, original case study of self-motivation, setting small targets to achieve outrageous goals, the rewards of risk and teamwork, the power of story-telling, overcoming difficult times and self-doubt, the magnificence of our world, and a call to arms that nothing is achieved without being bold enough to begin it.